cybergarage/go-job/doc/design.md

 # Design and Architecture

-This document provides a detailed overview of \`go-job’s features and architecture.
+This document provides a detailed overview of \`go-job’s design and architecture, including future plans.

 ## Design Concept